chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ![select surfaces](../img/task3_viewThickness.png)

-* We will now open this overlay in Matlab, change the cortical thickness of our target vertex and its neighbors and visualize the changed ovelay in wb_view
+* We will now open this overlay in Matlab, change the cortical thickness of our target vertex and its neighbors and visualize the changed overlay in wb_view

+* Open the file `task_003_giftioverlay.m` in matlab.

 * As before run each section in matlab separately to follow along with what is happening in the code.
 First run the `addpath ..` section to ensure that the gifti library is accessible and that all Matlab windows are closed and variables cleared.

-* In  section A we load in the surface as before and now also load in the cortical thickness overlay.
+* In  section **A** we load in the surface as before and now also load in the cortical thickness overlay.
 Notice that the overlay and the surface match as the number of vertices is equal to the number of thickness values.

         Reading Surface ./DATA/HCP/100307/MNINonLinear/Native/100307.L.pial.native.surf.gii
         Surface has 261754 faces